AnkitAgarwal547/CaptureApp/README.md

 # Usage
 The code can be used for the following operations:

-    1. Barcode scanner: code is for asking permission for camera and scanning barcode.
+Barcode scanner: code is for asking permission for camera and scanning barcode.

-    2. Language: code is to change language in app.

 # Procedure
 The following is the procedure followed by the code: